NCEO Contact Information and Staff Directory

 At NCEO since 2013

-Dallan has spent much of his adult life dedicated to education both personally and professionally, having also spent five years working as a mentor for underserved high school students in his local community.
-In his free time, Dallan enjoys traveling, exploring California's abundant natural beauty, meeting new people, and discovering both new and old music.
+In his free time, Dallan enjoys traveling, hiking and exploring California's abundant natural beauty, meeting new people, and discovering both new and old music.
 He also boldly claims to be one of the most devoted European football (soccer) fans you will likely ever meet here in the States.

 At NCEO since 2000

 Colleen Kearney's original position as seminar director has evolved along with technology into the world of Internet-based meetings.
 Now, as the NCEO's seminar/Webinar director, she organizes several in-person seminars and about 45 Webinars each year.
-Colleen is a volunteer hike leader for Sierra Club National Outings-Hawaii Subcommittee.
+Colleen's previous experience includes planning medical conferences for surgeons as well as many types of fundraising events for the Arthritis Foundation, such as managing a marathon training team.
+She was also the vice-chair of a local Half Marathon/10K event that is a major fundraiser for a K-12 school system in California.
+Colleen is a volunteer leader for Sierra Club National Outings-Hawaii Subcommittee.